-The use of lecture capture provides instructors with the ability to review and assess lectures.
 Lecture capture accurately records what students see in the classroom and provides a clear record of the students’ experiences.
 Traditional course observations by a supervisor or department head only provide a look into a single class period and do not allow the instructor to review class video.
 In contrast, lecture captures can record every lecture on a consistent and ongoing basis.

-How to Use Lecture Captures as an Instructor
+How to Use Lecture Capture for Self-Assessment

-Lecture captures allow you to assess your own lectures, identify strengths and weakness and maximize your effectiveness as an instructor.
 Use lecture captures to assess all of the following about your own performance in the classroom:

 - Check your speaking volume and speed.
 Is your speech clear, audible and well-paced?